 Times have changed.
 We’ve gone full-on Farmer-Fizz at Campus, and here’s why:

-Major House Champagne Annual Case Production:
+Major House Champagne Annual Case Production (as of 2012):

 Moet & Chandon: 2 million cases